MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-ra-code-assets-content.md

 In the reference implementation, the second approach is demonstrated with a microservices application deployed to a single cluster.
 The in-scope and out-of-scope workloads are segmented in two separate user node pools.
 The application has two sets of services; one set has in-scope pods and the other is out-of-scope.
 Both sets are spread across two user node pools.
 With the use of Kubernetes taints, in-scope and out-of-scope pods are deployed to separate nodes and they never share a node VM.

 ### Ingress controller

 Kubernetes ingress controller inside the cluster has been changed to NGINX.
-In the baseline architecture, we chose Traefik.
-This change illustrates that the service can be changed based on your choice.
+In the baseline architecture, used Traefik.
+This change illustrates that this component can be changed based on your workloads' requirements.

 ### Private Kubernetes API server

 The baseline architecture deployed the AKS cluster in public mode.
 This means all communication with the AKS-managed Kubernetes API server is over the public internet.
 This is not acceptable in this architecture because PCI-DSS prohibits public exposure to any system components.
 In this regulated architecture, the cluster is deployed as a private cluster.
-Network traffic between the Kubernetes API server and your node pools is private.
+Network traffic to the Kubernetes API server is limited to your private network.
 The API server is exposed through a Private Endpoint in the cluster's network.
-The security is further enhanced with the use of Azure Virtual Network, an NSG, and other built-in features.
+The security is further enhanced with the use of NSGs and other built-in features.
 These are described in [Network configuration](#networking-configuration).

 ### Pod security

 When describing your workload's security needs, use relevant `securityContext` settings for your containers.
 This includes basic settings such as like `fsGroup`, `runAsUser` / `runAsGroup`, and setting `allowPriviledgeEscalation` to false (unless required).
-Be clear about defining and removing Linux capabilities and defining your SELinux options in seLinuxOptions.
+Be clear about defining and removing Linux capabilities and defining your SELinux options in `seLinuxOptions`.

 Avoid referencing images by their tags in your deployment manifests.
 Instead, use the actual image ID.
 That way, you can reliably map container scan results with the actual content running in your cluster.
 You can enforce it through Azure Policy for image name to include image ID pattern in the allowed regular expression.
-Also follow this guidance when using the Dockerfile FROM command.
+Also follow this guidance when using the Dockerfile `FROM` instruction.

 ## Networking configuration